Jump to content

 While we can’t accept art that hangs on the walls, we can accept:

-• Unframed 2D creations such as paintings, photos, and drawings (Must fit within a 16”x20” envelope)
+• 2D creations: such as paintings, photos, and drawings that must fit within a 16”x20” envelope.

 • Workshops/Skill-shares: Share a skill.
 Facilitate a drop-in activity or a 20–40-minute workshop.